rqzrqh/matchengine_rust/README.md

 3.Performance test and optimize

-4.add process lock

-5.Automatically deletes old snapshot
+4.Automatically deletes old snapshot

-6.use rocketmq, kafka is not a suitable message queue for more than 64 topics
+5.use rocketmq, kafka is not a suitable message queue for more than 64 topics